 What Are Uterine Fibroids?

 Uterine fibroids are noncancerous growths of the muscle tissue of the uterus.
 Fibroids can range in number and size from a single growth to multiple growths, and from very small to large.
-As many as 70% to 80% of all women will have fibroids by age 50.
+As many as 70% to 80% of all women will have fibroids by age 50 and it is more rampant among black women than their white counterparts.
 The medical term for fibroids is leiomyoma or myoma.

 Symptoms of Fibroids: Pressure

-Fibroids may cause very mild symptoms, none at all or symptoms can be severe.
-In women who do feel symptoms, these uterine growths can cause:
+Fibroids may cause very mild symptoms, none at all in some cases or symptoms can be severe in some other cases.
+In women who do feel symptoms, fibroid growths can cause;

 - Pressure on the bladder or rectum

 - Lower back and/or abdominal pain

 - If fibroids become very large, they can distend the stomach, making a woman look pregnant.

 Symptoms of Fibroids: Period Changes

 Fibroids may also cause changes to a woman’s period, including;